ruxuebu/bookingsystem/README.md

 Author: Ruxue Bu,Shangqi Yang,Tianpei Luo

 The booking system is to help professor and students to manage appointments. we used  sqlite for database and we designed the interface by QT creator.
+To see the output,run the sqlite_login.pro by QT creator.

 classes:
 1.login: